danwagnerco/similarweb/README.md

 >>> url = "example.com"     # <~ no "www" or "http://"
 ```

-Get sites similar to the requested domain along with similarity scores:
+Get sites similar to the requested domain and their respective similarity scores with `similar_sites`:

 ```
 >>> content_client.similar_sites(url)